 At the end of each class I will allow time for you to submit a one paragraph summary about what you learned.
 Comment about what happened.
 This could be a simple as saying that you learned absolutely nothing because every presenter mumbled, to describing an exciting new concept that you understood for the first time because the discussion was so lively that it blew your mind.
+Usually I will ask for a few specific things for you to address as well as your general comments.

 Write the entry for yourself, primarily, but write completely enough that it could be e-mailed to a friend or parent if they asked what did you did in class today.
 (Remember those questions you always were asked by your parents when you got home from school?)